koolquark/nkmedia/doc/api_commands.md

 The offer can include metadata related for caller_id, etc. (See [concepts](concepts.md)]).
 It does not need to include an sdp (you can send it in a event or by any other mean).

+When the call is answered, the answer is automatically connected to the session.
+If the call is destroyed, the session is automatically stopped.
+The opposite is also true.

 Depending on the _type_, other fields must be included.
-NkMEDIA supports currenyly the following types:
+NkMEDIA supports currently the following types:

 Type|Field|Desc
 ---|---|---